Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Introduction

 \section{Introduction}

-During the last few years the research on quantum turbulence (QT) has been flourishing.
-Recently, the decay of QT at low temperatures has been one of the main topics in this research.
-An important part of the decay is expected to be due to the Kelvin-wave cascade that works on length scales smaller than the intervortex distance.
+During the last few years a central issue in the research on quantum turbulence (QT) has been the free decay of a vortex tangle.
+An important part of the decay at low temperatures is expected to be due to the Kelvin-wave cascade that works on length scales smaller than the intervortex distance.
 Due to circulation quantization the classical Kolmogorov decay cannot work at these scales.

-It is expected that at low temperatures, where the dissipation due to mutual friction (m.f.) is negligible, the Kelvin cascade pushes the energy down to the scales of order the vortex core where it can be dissipated due to phonons.
-However, the Kelvin wave cascade works also at finite temperatures with nonzero mutual friction but its range is expected to be limited to scales larger than the mutual friction limited dissipation scale.
-Here we consider nonzero temperature, since by doing so we avoid the difficulty to model the dissipation at smallest scales.
-Naturally, we are most interested in the zero temperature limit.
+It is expected that at the lowest temperatures, where the dissipation due to mutual friction (m.f.) is negligible, the Kelvin cascade pushes the energy down to length scales of order the vortex core where it can be dissipated by phonons.
+However, the Kelvin-wave cascade works also at finite temperatures with nonzero mutual friction but now there should exist a cut-off introduced by the m.f.
+Here we consider nonzero temperatures, since by doing so we avoid the difficulty to model the dissipation at the smallest scales.

+Kelvin waves (KWs) are helical distortions on a vortex \cite{Kelvin}.
+Coupling between different Kelvin modes results in a cascade from large to smaller scales.
+Currently there are two main competing theories that predict a slightly different exponent for the Kelvin-wave spectrum \cite{KS2004prl,LN2010}.
+There are also numerical calculations \cite{KS2005prl,VinenPRL2003,KS2010prbsub,Baggaley2012}, but the correct spectrum is still under active debate \cite{Lvov2010JLTP,KS2010JLTPcomment,Lvov2010JLTPreply,KS2011prb,LLNR2010prb,Lvov2011prb,Sonin2012}.
+In the latest paper by Sonin\cite{Sonin2012} both theories are being criticized but the correct exponent for the Kelvin spectrum is argued to be given by Kozik's and Svistunov's model, provided that the Kelvin amplitude is small enough.

+Here we calculate the Kelvin spectrum in a experimentally feasible situation where the Kelvin waves are exited by physically shaking the vortex.
+We are most interested in the zero temperature limit.
 Our results indicate that the spectrum depends only weakly on mutual friction.
-Therefore we hope that our results are also valid in the limit $T \rightarrow 0$.
+Therefore we expect that our results are also valid in the limit $T \rightarrow 0$.

-Kelvin waves are helical distortions on a vortex.
-Coupling between different Kelvin modes results in a cascade from large scales to smaller ones.
-Currently there are two competing theories that predict a slightly different exponent for the Kelvin wave spectrum \cite{KS2004prl,LN2010}.
-There are also some numerical calculations \cite{KS2005prl,VinenPRL2003,KS2010prbsub}, but currently the correct spectrum is still under active debate \cite{JLTPdebate}.
-Here we will put our spoon in the same soup by introducing our results from the simulations.
+We also illustrate, by changing the drive, that the obtained spectrum is very generic, provided that the vortex end points are kept pinned.
+Without pinning the spectrum is much more sensitive to the drive.
+Also, if the vortex is allowed to relax on its own, the spectrum at later times depends on the amplitude of the initial spectrum.